Peilong/peilong-website/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
-- Visitors
+- PI
 ---

-Dr. Peilong Li (<a href="files/cv.pdf" target="_blank">CV</a>) is an Assistant Professor at <a href="https://www.etown.edu/" target="_blank">Elizabethtown College</a>.
-He is in charge of the Data Science Major at the college.
-Prior to joining Etown, Dr. Li was a Research Assistant Professor at <a href="https://www.uml.edu/" target="_blank">University of Massachusetts Lowell</a>.
+Dr. Peilong Li is an Assistant Professor at [Elizabethtown College](https://www.etown.edu/).
+He is oversees the Data Science Major and runs the [Advanced Data Analytics Lab (ADAL)](https://bluejayadal.github.io/) at the college.
+Prior to joining Etown, Dr. Li was a Research Assistant Professor at [University of Massachusetts Lowell](https://www.uml.edu/).
 His research interests include Machine Learning, Software Defined Infrastructure, Big Data Analytics, and Parallel Computing and Computer Architecture.
+He has received three research grants from funding agencies including National Science Foundation and Intel Corporation.